llvm-fortran/llvm-fortran.github.io/comparison.md

 - Flang emits LLVM IR as text, which is error-prone and often forces to check output only at runtime
 - Fort uses LLVM diagnostics
 - Tooling API

+_Note:_ it was recently [announced][flrwr] that Nvidia is undertaking some form of a rewrite of Flang.
+Stay tuned for updates to the comparison.

 ## Fort vs GNU Fortran